xot/ElectraOne/DOCUMENTATION.md

 | 120 | 5790 |
 | 127 | 7500 |

-All values are interpolated polynomially (again with ```beta=0.1```).
+All values are interpolated polynomially (with ```beta=-0.1```).

 Note that all these faders operate at their full 14bit potential.

 ### The Mixer MIDI map

-Faders (except the Channel EQ Output faders) are 14 bit, all other controls are 7bit, essentially just buttons sending 0 for off and  127 for on values.
-Controllers are mapped as follows.
+Faders (except the Channel EQ Output faders) are 14 bit, all other controls are 7bit, which are essentially just buttons sending 0 for off and 127 for on values.
+Controls are mapped to CC as explained below

 #### Master, return tracks and the transport.